omarieclaire/clojure-scala-cantrips/README.md

 Its complete java interface can be seen [here](src/option_classes/option_classes.java) (or `make show-option-classes`)

-Let’s have a look at an example usage of the `Option` class in scala;
+Let’s have a look at an example usage of the `Option` class in Scala;

 *[option-usage.scala](src/option_classes/scala.scala)* *`make run-option-classes-scala`*
 ```scala